 - Why we need to link disaster risk reduction to the sustainable development goals March 6, 2015I know I said that my next post would be on the Syria climate change & conflict paper; that’s coming next, I promise.
 But I wanted to finally get around to cross-posting this piece I wrote for the World Conference on Disaster Risk Reduction first, because it completes the logical chain I started in my […]

 - Climate overshadows disaster risk reduction.
 Here’s how to change that.
 March 6, 2015Next Saturday, the Third Wold Conference on Disaster Risk Reduction (WCDRR) kicks off in the coastal city of Sendai.
 Never heard of it?
 You’re not alone.
 Disaster risk reduction (DRR) has been on international agendas for decades, but it tends to get overshadowed by climate change.
 DRR is the broader, less famous, older sibling of […]

 - Water is life, but have you ever thought about what that really means?
 March 20, 2015

-Post Tags350.org algae Bangladesh Bill McKibben China Climate Adaptation Climate Change Mitigation Climate Deniers Cycling Development Drink Local.
+Post Tags350.org algae Bangladesh Bill McKibben China Climate Adaptation Climate Change Mitigation Climate Deniers Development Drink Local.
 Drink Tap.
-Energy Efficiency Environment & Conflict Environmental Justice FirstEnergy Food & Agriculture fracking Great Lakes Green Jobs Grist HB 375 Heat waves Lake Erie Natural Resources Oceans Ohio Opportunity Corridor Pakistan Parking Plain Dealer Pollution Refugees Renewable Energy SB 221 SB 310 Sea Level Rise Small Business Sprawl Sustainability Syria Typhoon Haiyan UNEP Vulnerability Water Weather
+Energy Efficiency Environment & Conflict Environmental Justice FirstEnergy Food & Agriculture fracking geoengineering Great Lakes Green Jobs Grist HB 375 Heat waves Lake Erie Natural Resources Oceans Ohio Opportunity Corridor Pakistan Parking Plain Dealer Pollution Refugees Renewable Energy SB 221 SB 310 Sea Level Rise Small Business Sprawl Sustainability Syria Typhoon Haiyan UNEP Vulnerability Water Weather